Come Fly with Me

 Quetzalcoatlus northropi, foraging on a Cretaceous fern prairie.

-icon of an image Quetzalcoatlus northropi by Mark Witton and Darren Naish is licensed under CC BY 3.0.
+Quetzalcoatlus northropi by Mark Witton and Darren Naish is licensed under CC BY 3.0.

 Moth Light Media, the maker of the Cryodrakon video, is an outstanding YouTube channel.
 They don’t know me, I’m just a fan.
 They cover all types of prehistoric animals, and they select great music and visuals.